About Subsidy Calculator

-The cap rate limits how much families have to pay for health insurance based on their income level relative to the official Federal Poverty Level (FPL).
-If an individual earns $25,000 a year, for example, they are at 200% of the FPL and their cap rate is then defined by the ACA to be 6.3% of their income, or $131 per month.
+The premium cap rate limits how much money families have to pay for health insurance a month based on their income level relative to the official Federal Poverty Level (FPL).
+If an individual earns $24,000 a year, for example, they are 200% of the FPL and their premium cap rate is then defined by the ACA to be 6.43% of their income in 2017, or $129 per month.
 Cap rates are based on your FPL.

 To then determine the subsidy amount, the government covers all costs above the price of the “second cheapest silver plan” in your area.
-So in the example above if the second cheapest silver plan is $250 per month and your cap rate is $131 per month, the subsidy is then $119 per month.
-Note, if you choose a different type of plan, such as a Bronze or Platinum plan, your subsidy remains the same, $119.
+So in the example above, if the second cheapest silver plan is $250 per month and your cap rate is $129 per month, your subsidy is then $121 per month.
+Note, if you choose a different type of plan, such as a Bronze or Platinum plan, your subsidy remains the same, $121.

-For the tax penalty, 2.5% of income is taxed for 2015.
-However the minimum penalty is $695 plus $347.50 for each child up to $2085 per family.
-In each year, the penalty is capped based on the national average premium for bronze level insurance plans for single individuals and the number of people in the insurance unit.
-Specifically, the cap equals that average premium times the number of people up to a maximum of five.
+The tax penalty for 2017 is 2.5% of the household’s gross income or $695 per uninsured adult and $347.50 per uninsured child, up to $2,085 per household, whichever is greater.
+Each year the penalty is capped based on the national average premium for bronze level insurance plans for single individuals and the number of people in the insurance unit.
+Specifically, the cap equals that average premium multiplied by the number of people in the household, up to a maximum of five people.

 This tool is for research purposes only.
-The results shown are estimates based on information provided by the user and our best efforts to provide accurate data.
-We try to keep the information up to date however we cannot make warranties about the accuracy of our information.
-We advise that users confirm any research with the respective health insurance companies and health exchanges.
-For information goto HealthCare.gov
+The results shown are estimates and are calculated based on the information provided by the user and based on the data sets released to the public.
+Healthcare.gov and the Internal Revenue Service determines the final subsidy amount.
+HealthNetwork makes no representations or warranties about the accuracy of the information provided and we advise all users to confirm any research with their respective health insurance companies and health exchanges.